 On 16th June 1943, Esmond sang in Seventy Years of Song, produced by C.B.
 Cochrane at the Royal Albert Hall.
 Cochrane wrote a charming "thank you" letter after the event which Esmond kept for the rest of his life.

-And on 22nd October 1943, Trafalgar Day, he stood in front of a huge crowd in Trafalgar Square as part of a morale boosting and find raising event and read a new poem which had been written specially for the occasion by poet laureate John Masefield.
+And on 22nd October 1943, Trafalgar Day, he stood in front of a huge crowd in Trafalgar Square as part of a morale boosting and fund raising event and read a new poem which had been written specially for the occasion by the poet laureate, John Masefield.

 Long since, I knew the sailors of the fleet,

 The Navy's lion-hearts, the undismayed;

 Death's suddenest, most dreadful, they would meet